nestorSag/streaming-gmm/README.md

     .setMinLearningRate(0.01)

 ```
-Now we can pass it to the model when initializing it by addind an ```optim``` parameter ton any of the instructions above, for example:
+Now you can pass it to the model when initializing it by addind an ```optim``` parameter to any of the instructions above, for example:

 ```
 val model = GradientGaussianMixture.fit(data,k,myOptim)
 ```

-* ADAM and ADAMAX are also available, but their use is discouraged because of instability and generally bad results.
+* ADAM and ADAMAX are also available, but their use is discouraged because they are unstable and produce poor results
 ### Regularization

 To avoid the problem of [covariance singularity](https://stats.stackexchange.com/a/219358/66574), two regularization terms can be used; they are added to the optimizer object.